 In \cite{Smarr:1972kt}, Euler's theorem on homogeneous functions is used to obtain the Smarr relation.
 Euler's theorem states that if a function $f(x, y,z)$ obeys the scaling relation

 it satisfies

-Applying this theorem into black hole systems for Einstein-Maxwell theory in four dimensions, a black holes charge $M$ can be considered as a homogeneous function of entropy $S$ and a charge $Q$.
+Applying this theorem into black hole systems for Einstein-Maxwell theory in four dimensions, a black hole charge $M$ can be considered as a homogeneous function of entropy $S$ and the Maxwell charge $Q$.
 These variables have the following scaling properties

-where $[L]$ is a length dimension.
+where $[L]$ is length dimension.
 Then the Euler's theorem yields

-Note that here we employ the natural unit, which is $c=1$ and $\hbar=1$ and additionally impose the gravitational constant $G=1$, which leads the dimension of the action to be dimensionful, $I \propto [L]^{2}$.
+Note that here we employ the natural unit, which is $c=\hbar=1$ and additionally impose the gravitational constant $G=1$, which leads the action to be dimensionful, $I \propto [L]^{2}$.

 Let us extend this argument into a quasilocal frame.
 In this case a family of timelike hypersurfaces exists for $r=constant$ and one specific hypersurface can be chosen, for example $r=R$.
-Thus the quasilocal energy $E$ becomes a homogenous function of entropy $S$ and a charge $Q$, but also a quasilocal area $A$ whose radius is $R$.
+Thus the quasilocal energy $E$ becomes a homogenous function of entropy $S$ and the Maxwell charge $Q$, but also a quasilocal area $A$ whose radius is $R$.
 Their scaling properties are found as

 So the Euler's theorem yields the following relation